sixy6e/geospatial-hdf5/README.md

 # geospatial-hdf5

-A geospatial interface for h5py.
+A geospatial interface for HDF5 using h5py.
 Support for the KEA image format, + others to come.